olsonb97/ezgpt/README.md

 ### Commands

+- The EZGPT object maintains stateful information from commands without bloating the model's system prompts.
-Once in the chat, you can use the following commands if the cmd_bool parameter was initialized as `True`.
-These commands make it easy to interact with GPT without any coding.
-The EZGPT object maintains stateful information about these interactions:
+- Once in the chat, you can use the following commands if the `commands` parameter was initialized as `True`.
+- Setting the object's `fresh` initialization parameter to `False` will make the model aware of these commands.
+- These commands make it easy to interact with GPT without any coding.

 - `\help`: Show the available commands.
 - `\add-prompt [prompt]`: Add a new system prompt.